 N.B.
-The Lyndhurst closed in June 2016.
-It’s since reopened, and there’s a separate review for the food there under the new owners.
+The Lyndhurst closed under these owners in June 2016 and has reopened under new owners a couple of times since.
+A review under the current owners can be found here.
 I’ve left this review up for posterity.

 One of the most interesting pieces of food news of 2015 so far was announced by AltReading when they confirmed that the new chef at the Lyndhurst would be Tom Evans, who at the time was senior sous chef at LSB.
 Now generally, I’ve never been a big one for chef worship.
 I know to some people they’re like rock stars or footballers and when they step down from a restaurant (like Alan Murchison at l’Ortolan) their replacement is hotly anticipated with a friseé (geddit?) of excitement.
 But for me they’re a part of what makes a restaurant great – a big, important part, but still only a part.

 The Tom Evans news was particularly interesting, though, because one thing Reading really needs is a pub which does good quality affordable food.
 Had my letter to Santa had the desired effect after all?
 At the risk of introducing a football analogy we may all come to regret, I couldn’t wait to visit the Lyndhurst and find out whether their new signing would score a hat trick or (stop sniggering) be pulled off at half time.

 I’ve always felt quite emotionally attached to the place: I used to love it in its previous incarnation (their rolled, stuffed pork belly was one of the best Reading dishes you’ll never get to eat) and I was really sad when it closed.
 Then when it reopened just doing Pie Minister pies and curries cooked offsite by an unnamed Reading restaurant (rumoured to be House Of Flavours) I was cautiously pleased but there were still rumours that it was only a temporary respite from closure.
 So it’s nice to see it showing some ambition and investing in new ideas.